 The practice's computer system alerted GPs if a patient was also a carer.
 The practice held a register of patients who had carers or were carers.
 We noted 35 patients were carers which represented 1% of patients.
 Written information and a dedicated display board were available to direct carers to the various avenues of support available to them.
-The practice also worked with Trafford Carers, a local voluntary organisation to help improve the identification and recognition of carers.

 The practice embraced Gold Standards for end of life care.
-One patient who was recently bereaved told us how invaluable the relationship with the GP had been.
 Staff told us that if families had suffered bereavement, arrangements were made for a bereavement visit or consultation with the GP involved in the patients care and staff from the practice often attended funerals.
 Information was also available guiding patients to local bereavement support.